Search

 Landscape architecture is based on complex geometries found in nature.
 The Faculty has access to advanced digital tools (such as CNC with 3.5 axes, 3D printers, and robots) that enable students to learn, explore, design and create complex geometric shapes.

-In addition to courses in landscape architecture, students are exposed to a wide variety of courses from other Tracks at the Faculty, in humanities and social sciences, art and architecture, and engineering and natural sciences, to complete the landscape architect’s multidisciplinary foundations.
+In addition to courses in landscape architecture, students are exposed to a wide variety of courses from other Programs at the Faculty, in humanities and social sciences, art and architecture, and engineering and natural sciences, to complete the landscape architect’s multidisciplinary foundations.

 Admissions requirements